Wrigley Field: Firsts since renovation

-On May 26, 2015, Cubs rookie third baseman Kris Bryant became the first to hit the new left field videoscreen with his 477 ft home run.
+On May 26, 2015, Cubs rookie third baseman Kris Bryant became the first to hit the new left field video screen with his 477 ft home run.
 On October 13, the Cubs clinched a playoff series at home in Wrigley Field for the first time in franchise history, with a 6–4 victory in game four of the 2015 NLDS.
-After Anthony Rizzo hit what would be the game-winning and series-winning home run in the sixth inning, Kyle Schwarber's seventh inning home run ball landed on top of the right field scoreboard.
+After Anthony Rizzo hit what would be the game-winning and series-winning home run in the sixth inning, Kyle Schwarber's seventh-inning home run ball landed on top of the right-field scoreboard.
 The ball was left in place, encased in clear plexiglass to protect it from the elements, but was removed in 2016.

-100th Anniversary
+100th anniversary

 During the 2014 season, the Cubs celebrated the centennial of Wrigley Field.
-Each decade was represented during ten homestands throughout the season.
-April 23, the 100th anniversary of the stadium's opening, saw the Cubs playing the Arizona Diamondbacks in a throwback game.
-Each team represented one of the teams which played in the inaugural game at the stadium.
+Each decade was represented during 10 homestands throughout the season.
+April 23, the 100th anniversary of the stadium's opening, had the Cubs playing the Arizona Diamondbacks in a throwback game.
+Each team represented one of the teams that played in the inaugural game at the stadium.
 The Cubs wore the uniforms of the Chicago Whales (Federals), the original occupants of the stadium, and the Diamondbacks wore uniforms representing the Kansas City Packers, whom the Federals played on April 23, 1914.

 Lawsuit

 On July 14, 2022, the United States government filed a lawsuit against the Chicago Cubs, operator of the stadium, for alleged violations of the Americans with Disabilities Act, claiming that the stadium did not accommodate spectators with disabilities, primarily those in wheelchairs.
 The lawsuit states that, during recent renovations, the stadium operator removed the best wheelchair seating, failed to add wheelchair accessibility to premium club rooms, and stuck the wheelchair seats behind railings, which could obstruct the view of those in wheelchairs.
-The Chicago Cubs, however, released a statement, saying that "Wrigley Field is now more accessible than it was in its 108-year history".
+The Chicago Cubs, however, released a statement, saying, "Wrigley Field is now more accessible than it was in its 108-year history".